Rociu: Villages

-There are 4 villages: Rociu, Gliganu de Jos, Gliganu de Sus and Șerbănești.
+There are 4 villages: Rociu, Gliganu de Jos, Gliganu de Sus, and Șerbănești.

 Geography

 The Găvanu-Burdea plain is a flat region, with large and fertile valleys.
-Rociu is situated close to the Dâmbovnic River (sometimes called Dâmbovnic or Drâmbovnic).
-There are a few smaller rivers that are dry in summer, like Mozacu River and Gliganu River.
+Rociu is situated close to the Dâmbovnic River (sometimes called Drâmbovnic).
+There are a few smaller rivers that are dry in summer, such the Mozacu River and the Gliganu River.
 There are many small lakes, used for fishing.

 Climate

 Rociu has a temperate climate, like all Romanian villages.
 Usually, summers are hot and winters have frequent winds.

 Demographics

 According to the 2002 census, the commune has 3014 people, of which 2968 are Romanians and 46 are Roma people.
 Also, the population is dramatically aged: 40% are older than 60 years, and children are only 12% of the total population.
 99% are Orthodox.

 Transportation

 There are a few county roads that link the commune with Pitești and the nearby villages: